M7OCM/890-II/README.md

 **Chirp Next**

 Chirp Next instructions: Open in Developer mode, restart, load module (a modified Python driver), select View "Show extra fields" to display scan lists.
 There needs to be at least 2 frequencies per scan list but no max limit.
 Duplicate frequencies can be added to more than one list.
 Try the example .img file which contains 16 PMR446 frequencies in Scan List 1.
-Download/upload to radio use Vendor: Ruyage, Model: UV58Plus
+Download/upload to radio use Vendor: Radtel, Model: RT-890 M7OCM

 The Chirp driver is a WIP.
 8.333kHz channels can be entered and saved as can any frequency in the range 10MHz to 1.3GHz.
 All modulation modes.
 Scan Lists can be modified.
 Border colour can be changed and basic radio functions adjusted.
 Not all key actions save however.
 A key reset Menu #67 after upload fixes that.
 I recommend making copies of data files on a regular basis just in case a file becomes corrupted which may happen when switching between different firmware versions (latest always works).